boogaeye/Dark-Vs-Light-Mod/README.md

 then open your .minecraft folder then open your mods folder and drag the Mod Labeled DVL_Mod_Version# then open minecraft Forge 1.14.4 and Enjoy
+If your having problems installing the mod please write a comment